 Being a college student during the height of the coronavirus pandemic wasn’t easy for anyone.
 That time of uncertainty pushed Liz, a business student at the University of Michigan, to look for an opportunity to try something new.
 Business & Culture: A Virtual Practicum, implemented by the William Davidson Institute at the University of Michigan (WDI), seemed like a fun and different learning experience, so she decided to go for it.
 “I took the program to just learn new perspectives and kind of challenge my own way of thinking.
-Something that’s been really important to me is trying to maintain that lifelong learning mindset [from] a cultural view as opposed to just learning from textbooks and professors.”
+Something that’s been really important to me is trying to maintain that lifelong learning mindset [from] as opposed to just learning from textbooks and professors.”

 Liz wanted to make the most of the four years as an undergraduate student, but she wasn’t interested in studying abroad and preferred to stay put on campus.
 This virtual exchange was perfect for her because it allowed her to interact with peers in Egypt, Lebanon, and Libya without ever leaving Ann Arbor.
 Liz and her international partners worked on a project together through virtual meetings, while also getting to know each other on a personal level and building those relationships.

 Because this was a business-focused exchange, she learned a lot about how to conduct business on a global scale.
-Perhaps her biggest lesson was that, even though people with different backgrounds and cultures may do things differently, one isn’t better than the other.
+Perhaps her biggest lesson was that, even though people with different backgrounds may do things differently, one isn’t better than the other.
 “Even at the University of Michigan, I had a lot of international friends and even people from different parts of the state of Michigan that have just a different way of doing things, and so I think it really taught me that my way isn’t the right way.
 I think that was something I really tried to bring into practice.”

 For Liz, this course stood out among the rest.
 It offered a unique opportunity to take a step into the world of international business.
 She believes more students should take the course and challenge themselves.
 “I convinced, I think, four of my friends to take it whenever they were offering it next.
 Even though the class is at 8:30am, which is a tough time for college students, [I told them] ‘I promise you it’s worth it to get up early for this class.’
 At the end of the day, I really loved my experience, and I think it’s been one of my favorite college classes that I’ve taken.”